 Pursuant to the European Clinical Trials Directive, a system for the approval of clinical trials in the European Union has been implemented through national legislation of the member states.
 Under this system, an applicant must obtain approval from the competent national authority of a European Union member state in which the clinical trial is to be conducted.
-Furthermore, the applicant may only start a clinical trial applicant must obtain approval form the competent national authority of a European Union member state in which the clinical trial is to be conducted.
-Furthermore, the applicant may only start a clinical trial applicant must be accompanied by an investigational medicinal product dossier with supporting information prescribed by the European Clinical Trials Directive and corresponding national laws of the member states and further detailed in applicable guidance documents.
+Furthermore, the applicant may only start a clinical trial after a competent ethics committee has issued a favorable opinion.
+Clinical trial applications must be accompanied by an investigational medicinal product dossier with supporting information prescribed by the European Clinical Trials Directive and corresponding national laws of the member states and further detailed in applicable guidance documents.
 In April 2014, the new Clinical Trials Regulation, (EU) No 536/2014 (Clinical Trials Regulation) was adopted and became effective on January 31, 2022.
-The Clinical Trials Regulation is directly applicable in all the European Union Member States, repealing the prior Clinical Trials Directive 201/20/EC.
+The Clinical Trials Regulation is directly applicable in all the European Union Member States, repealing the prior Clinical Trials Directive 2001/20/EC.
 The extent to which ongoing clinical trials will be governed by the Clinical Trials Regulation will depend on the duration of the individual clinical trial; if a clinical trial continues for more than three years from the day on which the Clinical Trials Regulation becomes applicable the Clinical Trials Regulation will at that time begin to apply to the clinical trial.